ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ~~~~
 {: #arch-fig title="Host Software Layering in a Workload Identity Architecture."}

 How the workload obtains its identity credentials and interacts with the agent is subject to different implementations.
 Some common mechanisms for obtaining this initial identity include:

-* File System - in this mechanism the identity credential is provisioned to the workload via the filesystem.
+* File System - In this mechanism, the identity credential is provisioned to the workload via the filesystem.
-* Local API - the identity credential is provided through an API, such as a local domain socket (for example SPIFFE or QEMU guest agent) or network API (for example Cloud Provider Metadata Server).
+* Local API - The identity credential is provided through an API, such as a local domain socket (for example, SPIFFE or QEMU guest agent) or network API (for example, Cloud Provider Metadata Server).
-* Environment Variables - identity credential may also be injected into workloads using operating system environment variables.
+* Environment Variables - Identity credentials may also be injected into workloads using operating system environment variables.

 ### Service Authentication